Compare long term loans

 Do I have to be a homeowner to apply for a long term loan?

 No, there are plenty of loans where you don’t have to be a homeowner to apply.
-However, unsecured loans typically have a maximum term of ten years.
+However, unsecured loans typically have a maximum term of five years, although some offer seven.
 If you want to borrow over a longer period, you may need to secure the loan against an asset, most often your house.

 Can I get a long term loan if I have bad credit?